tysonjens/Notes/galv_notes.md

-To dos
-  Apply to the the UM Gupta hacks thing
+  [ ] Apply to the the UM Gupta hacks thing
-  Make plans for:
-    Project - getting data -- read Ruan's Stuff Networking for jobs
+  [ ] Project - getting data -- read Ruan's Stuff

+   Networking for jobs
 Study maximum a posteriori (MAP)
 Practice enumerate and a few list comprehension examples Get a few matplotlib examples from exercises
+Steal code from Chris Feller's missing_value_imputation Add code & notes from pipeline exploration - Kolmogorov smirnov
+@chris.hegg (schedule time)
+make a blog post with clean galv_notes
+Do one code war
+Try to find a few data scientists working on operations permuations and combinations exp and ln rules derivative rules